Gjum/morechunks-forge/README.md

 # MoreChunks Minecraft Mod

-Increase render distance on servers with very small default view distance.
+#### Increase terrain render distance on servers with very small default view distance.

+Does not change the render distance of entities/players/Orebfuscator etc.

 ### This mod is still in its [Alpha phase](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)
 It only works on CivClassic at the moment, and you may experience crashes and other errors.